-The figures and work programme for each year are updated through the Council's annual plan/statement of proposal for that year.
+The figures and work programme for each year are updated through the Council's annual plan for that year.

-Annual Plan/Statement of Proposal
+Annual Plan

 Each year Greater Wellington prepares and adopts its annual plan.
 The annual plan updates the budget and work programme for that year and compares them to those outlined in the ten-year plan.
 It may also include updated projections for the ten-year plan.
 The annual plan is adopted each year following a formal submission process, which usually takes place sometime between April and June.